yesbhautik/click.fun/README.md

 ## Status
 Initial build is DONE and running smoothly on the local!
 But the MongoDB connections and sync?
 Totally mashed up 😅🚧 I'll fix it when I get some time.
 But hey, y'all feel free to drop a PR! 🙌

+## Why Did I Make This?

+I've noticed that many developers and tech enthusiasts showcase their coding time, stats, matrices, and even Spotify activity.
+But why not share the total key & click count?
+That's the main thing! 😆 I tried to find a tool like this, but nothing fit what I had in mind.

+If the open-source community is ready to flex their fingers, then let's create apps for Mac, Windows, and Android as well. 👇🏻👇🏻👇🏻👇🏻👇🏻👇🏻👇🏻👇🏻👇🏻👇🏻 Oh, are you typing like this?
+Haha! 👇🏻👇🏻👇🏻👇🏻👇🏻👇🏻👇🏻👇🏻👇🏻👇🏻👇🏻👇🏻

 ## Features

 - Real-time tracking of mouse clicks and keyboard presses